MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 - **Return type**

-  The data type returned by the method. `HRESULT` is recommended for all interface types, it provides a standard way to return errors.
+  The data type returned by the method.
+Use `HRESULT` interface types because it is the standard way to return error codes.

   |Interface type|Description|
   |--------------------|-----------------|